 - The breadth, clarity, and expansiveness instilled by the practice of Metta provide a strong, stable basis for the cultivation of insight.

 Our teachers at Satipañña teach a broad, flexible approach to the practice of Metta utilizing both fresh approaches and traditional methods.
-These are integrated with insight practices to shape each individual’s overall practice to optimum effect.
+These are integrated with insight practices to help shape each individual’s overall practice to optimum effect.